jonathan-norris/jonathan-norris.github.io/about.md

 permalink: /
 ---

 Hi and welcome.
 I work in applied economics with projects on a range of topics including skill development, parenting, and mental health.
-Links to my work are included where ready.
+Links to my work and project files are included where available.
 Thanks for dropping by!

 ### Contact Me and CV